Computer Science, BSc

 UCA's Computer Science programme will not only develop you into a stellar programmer, but it will equip you to be part of a new generation of knowledgeable and skilled information technology (IT) entrepreneurs and professionals ready to develop infrastructure and generate opportunities in Central Asia.

 You will be exposed to the latest technologies and international innovations in UCA's state-of-the-art computer laboratories and through internship opportunities.
-UCA's Computer Science curriculum is being developed in partnership with world renowned universities and will reflect international standards and curriculum guidelines set by the Institute for Electrical and Electronics Engineers and the Association for Computing Machinery.
+UCA’s Computer Science programme is designed in partnership with the University of Toronto, Canada to produce specialists that meet industry standards set by the Institute for Electrical and Electronics Engineers and the US-based Association for Computing Machinery.

 It will provide graduates necessary skills to become entrepreneurs and create new opportunities, develop potential and growth for Central Asian companies, help preserve and promote culture of Central Asia through technology.